johanneskoester/alpaca/README.md

 * ALPACA incorporates arbitrary filtering of samples against each other into the calling.
 This is done via an expressive, algebraic query language.
 It calculates the posterior probability for each locus to not behave like described in the filter query.
 If that probability is small enough, the locus is called.
 * Since the filtering is part of the null hypothesis, controlling the FDR becomes easy and intuitive.

-Alpaca separates calling into three steps.

-* preprocessing of each sample into a BCF file,
-* merging preprocessed samples into one BCF file containing only relevant loci,
-* calling on the merged BCF file.

-The separation allows to add samples later without having to redo all the computations.
-Since most of the work is done during preprocessing, the final calling becomes lightweight and can be repeated with different parameters within seconds.
 The algebraic query language allows to model calling scenarios in a flexible way, e.g.,

 * calling all de-novo mutations of a child: 'child - (mother + father)'